 The Big Question: How Often Should You Do a Website Redesign?

 When should you undertake a redesign?
 How often a company should redesign depends not only on the industry, but also on the specific site.
-The redesign timeframe for a company in a design-related field, for example, will be shorter than in other industries, because it is more important to be on the cutting edge of design.
+The website redesign timeframe for a company in a design-related field, for example, will be shorter than in other industries, because it is more important to be on the cutting edge of design.

 Overall, most small businesses should budget for a fresh design every three to four years.This might be more frequent than you would like, but it’s necessary to keep pace with online advances.
-When you consider the importance of that first impression and the cost of a website relative to other advertising options, moreover, it’s still a bargain!
+When you consider the importance of that first impression and the cost of a website relative to other advertising options, it’s a bargain!